ELMThe Eukaryote Linear Motif resource for Functional Sites in Proteins

 If no structure is available but there is an identified domain, the globular domain filter provides a rougher guide to context.
 It uses SMART and Pfam to predict globular domains, and ELMs predicted inside these are coloured grey.
 Since some functional sites can occur in loops of globular domains (e.g. RGD motifs), some true predictions are removed by this filter, and users are encouraged to inspect the domain DB entries, while 2D structure predictions might be informative.

-Users should be aware the about 10% of the Pfam entires do not in fact correspond to globular domains.
-Currently these are treated as globular domains by the ELM server, but these will be eliminated in the future.
+Users should be aware that about 10% of the Pfam entires do not in fact correspond to globular domains.
+Currently these are treated as globular domains by the ELM server, but this will be changed in the future.

 In addition to globular domains, SMART predicts coiled coils (COILS), signal peptide cleavage sites (Sigcleave), low complexity regions (SEG), and transmembrane helices (TMHMM2).
 ELM uses these predictions for rough filtering as well.